 Design Hazard Analysis - Design Hazard Analysis is a review of the project design performed by the Project Manager during the design process.
 The purpose of a Design Hazard Analysis is to review project plans to insure that safety considerations are incorporated into the project design.
 It is a way of planning a job to insure that it is accomplished safely by identifying the sequence of basic job steps, identifying the potential hazards associated with each step, identifying what types of injuries occur, developing a mitigation plan, and identifying the person responsible for the mitigation.
 The benefits of a Design Hazard Analysis include a well planned job, lower project costs, faster project completion, prevention of incidents and injuries, organization of people to accomplish the right job with increased job performance efficiency, and the improvement of contractor and project team safety performance.

 Site Specific Safety Plan - The contractor’s Site Specific Safety Plan is a plan developed for each project by the contractor.
 The goal of the plan is to document the contractor’s specific safety plan for each individual project.
+The Contractor Safety Plan Assessment Worksheet is used to facilitate this.

 High performance expectations are critical to ensure safety.
 Contract site safety orientations along with periodic monitoring of all site workers to ensure they have received the appropriate safety orientation, as well as safety site walkthroughs are all used by CPD to ensure safety goals are being met.